 Run Timelinize

-Once you have the Timelinize executable binary, you're ready to run it!
+Once you have the Timelinize binary, you're ready to run it!
 (There's no formal install process.)

-You may need to ensure the Timelinize binary executable permissions.
+You may need to ensure the Timelinize binary has the executable permission bit set (chmod +x)

 We recommend running Timelinize from the terminal or command line so you can view log output if necessary.

 Be aware Timelinize will open a web browser tab.
-(Closing the tab does not stop the application.)
+(Closing the tab does not stop the application, so you can reopen it later.)

 We are not code-signed yet.
 You may have to override built-in OS protections: